lawik/notes/Blog - Unpacking Elixir - Syntax.md

 Elixir is a language with syntactical roots in Ruby.
-Ruby is an object-oriented language, Elixir is functional language.
+It also carries the Erlang legacy.
+Legacy used here as in "a great legacy" and not as in "system you don't like anymore".
+Ruby is an object-oriented language.
+Elixir is functional language.
+The Erlang part has an impact as Elixir was designed to provide strong interoperability with Erlang.
+Like Ruby and Erlang, Elixir is a high-level of abstraction and very dynamic language.
 Overall I would say the Elixir syntax is pretty approachable and reasonable to learn.
+Let's unpack it.

 This is another piece of my series on "Unpacking Elixir".
-The other piece right now is [concurrency](/unpacking-elixir-concurrency.html).
+The previously published part was on [concurrency](/unpacking-elixir-concurrency.html).

 My background is Python so I wasn't familiar with Ruby before-hand and ran into all these Ruby-isms with some confusion.
 Overall it was still a pretty smooth ride for me.
 I had done PHP, Javascript, Python, some C/C++, C#.
 It is a slightly new style but it didn't scare me.